 Do you support the idea of a mid-term review of the 2020-2025 ECC Strategic Plan in order to provide an intermediate stocktake of progress against the plan?

-Yes, given the pace of the technology it is wise to have an intermediate stocktake of progress against the plan.
-However, this must be a relatively simple process and must be connected with the normal work flow of the ECC and subordinate bodies.
+Yes, given the pace of innovation in technology it is wise to have an intermediate stocktake of progress against the plan.
+However, this must be a relatively simple process and must be connected with the normal workflow of the ECC and subordinate bodies.

 Do you agree that the current “principles” – spectrum sharing, receiver parameters and using higher frequencies – remain relevant and should be retained (albeit updated)?